Banh-Canh/MaxTac/README.md

 MaxTac operates on two primary resources to manage two distinct use cases:

-### 1. `Access`: For Intra-Cluster Communication
+### 1. `ClusterAccess`: For Intra-Cluster Communication

-The **`Access`** resource manages network policies for communication _between services_ within the cluster.
+The **`ClusterAccess`** resource manages network policies for communication _between services_ within the cluster.
 You define a "source" service and a "target" service, and MaxTac creates the necessary `NetworkPolicy` to allow traffic between them.

-### 2. `ExternalAccess`: For External Communication
+### 2. `ClusterExternalAccess`: For External Communication

-The **`ExternalAccess`** resource manages network policies for communication between a service inside the cluster and an _external IP address range (CIDR)_.
+The **`ClusterExternalAccess`** resource manages network policies for communication between a service inside the cluster and an _external IP address range (CIDR)_.
 This is ideal for controlling egress traffic to a public API, an external database, or any other resource outside the Kubernetes cluster.

 ---